uche-eis/the-littlest-jupyterhub/README.rst

 Installation
 ============

-The Littlest JupyterHub (TLJH) can run on any server that is running at least **Ubuntu 18.04**.
-Earlier versions of Ubuntu are not supported.
+The Littlest JupyterHub (TLJH) requires at least Python 3.6.
+This fork allows you to specify your Python install.
+If you're running Ubuntu prior to 18.04 you'll have to install a more up-to-date Python and set its executable path in the environment as TLJH_PYTHON_EXECUTABLE.

 We have several tutorials to get you started.

 - Tutorials to create a new server from scratch on a cloud provider & run TLJH